hitime1234/progress-8-sorter/README.md

 # note
 you MUST HAVE THE CSV FOR THIS.

 THE one tested is ks4 final from 2018-2019 school year CSV file can be obtained here: https://www.compare-school-performance.service.gov.uk/download-data?currentstep=datatypes&regiontype=all&la=0&downloadYear=2018-2019&datatypes=ks4&datatypes=ks4mats

 # other notation
-in no way this is supposed to be a indefinite ranking just guess based on one area of progress goverment uses to judge if school is doing well.
+In no-way this is supposed to be a indefinite ranking just guess based on one area of progress goverment uses to judge if school is doing well.